WTH! CNN Producer Says Russia Story Is Mostly "Bullsh*t"

 A CNN producer just admitted that the Russia story is mostly “bullish*t”, but it’s bringing in ratings.
 Their ratings are through the roof.
 This producer will probably join the recently fired CNN reporters on the bread line.

-This is what CNN’s John Bonfield said in a rare moment of honesty.
+This is what CNN’s John Bonifield said in a rare moment of honesty.

 “Could be bullsh*t.
 I mean, it’s mostly bullsh*t right now.
 Like, we don’t have any big giant proof. (…) I just feel like they don’t really have it but they want to keep digging.
 And so I think the President is probably right to say, like, ‘Look, you are witch hunting me.
 You have no smoking gun.
 You have no real proof. (…) And the CEO of CNN said in our internal meeting, he said, ‘Good job, everybody, covering the climate accords.
 But we’re done with it, let’s get back to Russia.’”